Six Sigma - Technical Tools

 The most important tool to assist the project team in determining root causation is the cause-effect diagram.
 This tool captures all the ideas of the project team relative to what they feel are the root causes behind the current sigma performance and finally help in finding a root cause of the problem.

-The scatter diagram takes an idea about root causation and tracks corresponding data in the response the team is trying to improve.
-The team can validate an idea about root causation through one of three methods.
+The scatter diagram takes an idea about root causation and tracks corresponding data, in the response the team is trying to improve.
+The team can validate an idea about root causation through one of the three methods.
 Using basic data collection, a designed experiment, or through the scatter diagram.

 An affinity diagram is used to help sort and categorize a large number of ideas into major themes or categories.
 It is especially useful when the team is ready to brainstorm solutions in the Improve stage of DMAIC.
 The steps in creating an affinity diagram are:

 Have each team member write one idea per Post-it note and post on a wall randomly.